kalyankumar1925/Hospital-Management/README.md

 # Hospital-Management
-EHealth care is hospital management service, where all the staff and users are managed over a web server.
+Hospital Management is a hospital management service, where all the staff and users are managed over a web server.